GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 }
 ```

+### Known Issues
+Some actions (such as delete, archive, and restore) should be allowed even if the data is not valid (we should be allowed to delete an object _especially_ if its data is invalid), but those actions are not validation exempt by default.
+[Two extensions](./02-extensions.md#dataobjectvalidationexemptionextension-and-gridfielditemrequestvalidationexemptionextension) are provided with this module to remedy this and we strongly recommend applying them.

 ## SimpleFieldsValidator
 This validator simply calls validate on all all fields in the form, ensuring the internal validation of form fields.
 It should _always_ be included in an `AjaxCompositeValidator` unless some other validator being used also performs that function (such as Silverstripe's own `RequiredFields` validator - though you should generally use this module's `RequiredFieldsValidator` instead).